We are a vibrant school community which empowers girls to become resilient and to fulfil their potential as future leaders.

 The Study Café is open to our older students after school for additional revision sessions and our younger students benefit from a daily homework club.

-The Special Educational Needs Co-ordinator (SENCO) manages a team of Teaching Assistants who support girls, in and out of lessons, in different ways to ensure that we meet the needs of every individual student.
+The Special Educational Needs Co-ordinators (SENCOs) manage a team of Teaching Assistants who support girls, in and out of lessons, in different ways to ensure that we meet the needs of every individual student.

-The Able, Gifted and Talented Co-ordinator monitors the progress of our most able students and oversees a sixth form mentoring programme providing additional challenge for these students.
+The Advanced Learners Co-ordinator monitors the progress of our most able students and oversees a sixth form mentoring programme providing additional challenge for these students.

 We recognise that although qualifications are very important, school is about much more than examinations.
 Our students benefit from a wide range of creative, sporting and cultural activities.
 We offer many clubs and societies which operate at lunch times and after school.